Does Medicare Cover Effexor?

 You should avoid drinking alcohol while taking Effexor because it can increase the medication's sedating effects and make it less effective at treating your symptoms.
 You may begin to see improvements after a week or two of starting Effexor, but it could take up to 8 weeks before your symptoms improve significantly.

 Your symptoms could return if you stop taking Effexor suddenly, even if you feel well.
 Therefore, it's best to consult your doctor if you no longer wish to take your medication or believe you no longer need it.
-They may recommend tapering your dose to avoid unwanted effects.
+They may recommend tapering your dose to avoid unwanted effects from withdrawal.

 It's generally safe to take Effexor and Effexor XR over extended periods.
 However, it can sometimes cause side effects, including: